stablekernel/aqueduct/source/docs/http/rest_controller.md

 ### Request and Response Bodies

 An `RESTController` can limit the content type of HTTP request bodies it accepts.
-By default, an `RESTController` will accept both `application/json` and `application/x-www-form-urlencoded` request bodies for its `POST` and `PUT` methods.
+By default, an `RESTController` will accept only `application/json` request bodies for its `POST` and `PUT` methods.
 This can be modified by setting the `acceptedContentTypes` property in the constructor.

 ```dart
 class UserController extends RESTController {